Priyadharshini736/Major-project/README.md

  Password and confirm password should match
  Whenever any of the above are not met, the error should pop saying ex; “enter correct email” or “password is not strong” etc
- You can include more conditions and fields to the form validation but the above are mandatory.
+ We can include more conditions and fields to the form validation but the above are mandatory.
 Development tools:
  HTML
- CSS and Bootstrap
+ CSS
- JavaScript( Event listeners(onSubmit and onChange), multiple functions, loops, if/else )
+ JavaScript